 Consistent with its obligations under the U.K. Companies Act 2006, our Board of Directors will present at the Meeting our U.K. statutory annual accounts and reports for the year ended December 31, 2016.
 Accordingly, our Board of Directors will lay before the Company at the Meeting the Company's U.K. statutory annual accounts and reports for the year ended December 31, 2016, which have been approved by and, where appropriate, signed on behalf of our Board of Directors and will be delivered to the Registrar of Companies in the United Kingdom following the Meeting.
-A copy of our U.K. statutory annual accounts and reports, including the annual report on remuneration, is included as Annex A to this proxy statement.
-A complete copy of our U.K. statutory annual accounts and reports, strategic report, and auditor's report on our U.K. accounts will be steady to you no less than 21 days prior to the Meeting.
+A copy of our U.K. statutory directors' remuneration report, including the annual report on remuneration, is included as Annex A to this proxy statement.
+A complete copy of our U.K. statutory annual accounts and reports, including the statutory Board of Directors report, strategic report, and auditor's report on our U.K. accounts will be sent separately to you no less than 21 days prior to the Meeting.
 You will be provided an opportunity to raise questions in relation to such accounts and reports at the Meeting.
 Full accounts and reports will be available for inspection prior to and during the Meeting.